 Things travellers regularly get wrong about the two jetties — corrected with sources.

-RealityTanjung Gemok is approximately 30β60 minutes closer to KL via the LPT2 East Coast Highway.
+RealityTanjung Gemok is approximately 30β60 minutes closer to KL via the LPT1 East Coast Expressway.

 RealityBoth jetties serve the same five western jetties on Tioman Island β Genting, Paya, Tekek, Air Batang (ABC), and Salang.